Skip to main content

 Interview with Carole Damiani

-Member of the scientific and orientation council of the Cn2r, psychologist, general secretary of the Trauma-Alfest association and director of Paris Aide aux Victimes.Member of the scientific and orientation council of the Cn2r, psychologist, general secretary of the Trauma-Alfest association and director of Paris Aide aux Victimes
+Member of the Cn2r Scientific and Advisory Board, psychologist, General Secretary of the Trauma-Alfest association and Director of Paris Aide aux Victimes.Member of the Cn2r Scientific and Advisory Board, psychologist, General Secretary of the Trauma-Alfest association and Director of Paris Aide aux Victimes.

 Cultural resources